Cal Ripken Sr. Collegiate Baseball League: Mid-Atlantic Classic

-On July 15, 2009, teams of all-stars from the CRCBL and the Valley Baseball League, a collegiate wooden-bat league based in Virginia, met to play a game dubbed the Mid-Atlantic Classic in Waldorf, Maryland.
+On July 15, 2009, teams of all-stars from the CRSCBL and the Valley Baseball League, a collegiate wooden-bat league based in Virginia, met to play a game dubbed the Mid-Atlantic Classic in Waldorf, Maryland.
 The Ripken League prevailed, 2–1.
 A planned 2010 rematch was rained out.
 On July 11, 2011, the leagues held the second Mid-Atlantic Classic at Eagle Field at Veterans Memorial Stadium in Harrisonburg, Virginia.
 The Ripken League won again, 6–3.

 Southern Collegiate Showcase

-In 2017, 2018, and 2019, the CRCBL sent all-star teams to North Carolina to participate in the Southern Collegiate Prospect Showcase against teams from the Florida Collegiate Summer League, the Southern Collegiate Baseball League, the Sunbelt Baseball League, and the Valley Baseball League.
+In 2017, 2018, and 2019, the CRSCBL sent all-star teams to North Carolina to participate in the Southern Collegiate Prospect Showcase against teams from the Florida Collegiate Summer League, the Southern Collegiate Baseball League, the Sunbelt Baseball League, and the Valley Baseball League.

 International competition

 Ripken League Goodwill Mission Trip to Cuba (2016)

 A team of Ripken League players traveled to Cuba after the 2016 season.
 The team played three of Cuba's top teams in the week before the start of the Cuban National Series in some of Cuba's classic ballparks.
 On August 3, the Ripken League team upset the 2015 champions of the Cuban major leagues.
 The Ripken League team defeated the Pinar del Rio Vegueros, 3-2, at Estadio Capitan San Luis before a boisterous crowd of 400.
 On August 4, the Ripken League team lost to the Matanzas Cocodrilos 6-2 at Estadio Victoria de Giron (Victory at the Bay of Pigs).
 On August 5, Industriales defeated the Ripken League team 6-4 in a rain-shortened game in Havana's iconic Estadio Latinoamericano where the March 2016 exhibition game between the Tampa Bay Rays and the Cuban National Team had been played.
 Brady Anderson and B.J.
 Surhoff, who played for the Baltimore Orioles in Cuba in 1999, coached the team along with Ripken League co-founder Dean Albany."